shloch/Twitter-Character-Count/README.md

 # Twitter-Character-Count

-We are making a Social Media Character Counter!
-We want to display the available characters LEFT.
+Making a Social Media Character Counter!  to display the available characters LEFT.
 If number of characters is >= 140 characters, we can tweet (Twitter button active).
 Above this number, the Twitter button is disabled.

 I used Keydown, addEventListeners, add and remove a class